MostafaRaihan/Dev/README.md

-# 🚀 Full Stack Web Development with Python & Django
+# 🚀Web Development with HTML, CSS, JavaScript, and Bootstrap.

 ---